PneumaSolutions/rim-private-server-manual/src/troubleshooting.md

 # Troubleshooting
-This section will provide solutions to common issues you may run into.
+This section will provide solutions to common issues you may run into, as well as some known issues current as of the time of this writing.
 # Inability to resolve rim-server host
 ## The Problem
 Depending on the configuration of your network, your system may not be able to immediately resolve the rim-server hostname to the proper IP address when the machine boots up for the first time.
 ## The Solution
 You will need to obtain the IP address of your virtual machine.
 If you are able to access your router's control panel, you may obtain the IP address that way.
-However, because each router has its own interface with varying degrees of accessibility, we will not be able to provide support directly for this method.
+However, because each router has its own interface with varying degrees of accessibility, we will not be able to document this method.
 We can, however, assist in getting the IP address from the VM directly.
 This involves adding a Serial Port Output to the virtual machine and storing its console output to an output file.
 ### VMWare Workstation Player
 1. Shut down the virtual machine if you haven't already..
 1. Click on Edit virtual machine settings" or press *CTRL+D*.